chymab/superstore-analysis/README.md

 ![image](https://github.com/chymab/superstore-analysis/blob/main/sales%20dashboard.png)

 RECOMMENDATION

--From the record gathered,it can be deduced that buying products that will expire in three years or more is better inorder to have enough time to sell out the whole products before its expiration.
+-From the record gathered,i recommend getting more products from the manufacturers whose products are in higher demand because it shows how original there products are or how pocket friendly it is too.

 -Also,new products should not be purchased in bulk until consumers have been familiar with it.